 But what about men’s reactions to the color red?
 Is red on a woman perceived as sexual bait by men?
 The research answer in a word: Yes.

 Other studies have supported these findings.
 A study by French researcher Nicolas Guéguen also found that men attributed higher levels of sexual readiness to women wearing red.
-Daniela Niesta Kayser, Andrew Elliott and Roger Feltman recently published a series of experiments examining the effect of 'woman in red' on the behavior of heterosexual men.
-They found the men directed more intimate questions toward the 'woman in red' (intimate questions are a known indication of increased sexual interest).
+Daniela Niesta Kayser, Andrew Elliott, and Roger Feltman recently published a series of experiments examining the effect of the "woman in red" on the behavior of heterosexual men.
+They found the men directed more intimate questions toward the "woman in red" (intimate questions are a known indication of increased sexual interest).
 In addition, men chose to sit closer to the woman in red than to a woman dressed in a different color (blue, in this experiment).
 The effect remained significant even when the researchers statistically controlled for the potential impact of other factors, such as mood, general arousal, and the participants’ self-rating of attractiveness.

 Overall, it appears that men perceive a woman in red as signaling readiness for sex.
-Female sex-readiness is attractive to men, partly because it is a relatively scarce resource.
+Female sex-readiness is attractive to men, partly because it perceived to be a relatively scarce resource.